TRAVEL. COVID-19. FLU.

 I'm pregnant/ breastfeeding, can I get the vaccines?

-The coronavirus vaccine is strongly recommended in pregnancy.
-Vaccination is the best way to protect pregnant women and their babies against the known risks of coronavirus in pregnancy.
-You and your unborn baby cannot catch coronavirus from the vaccine.
+Vaccination is the best way to protect pregnant women and their babies against the known risks in pregnancy.

 If you’re pregnant during the flu season (October to March) then you should have the flu vaccine as early as you can during pregnancy.
 The vaccine helps protect you and your developing baby against flu during your pregnancy and for at least three months after birth.